openframeworks/ofBook/18_version_control_with_git/chapter.md

 ## Conclusion

+### Tips & tricks

+This section contains a loose collection of tips and tricks around common pitfalls of working with Git:

+* Collaborating with users using different operating systems can be tricky because MacOS/Linux and Windows use different characters to indicate a new line in files (`\n` and `\r\n`, respectively).
+You can configure Git according to [existing guidelines](https://help.github.com/articles/dealing-with-line-endings) to avoid most problems.
+* Some editors automatically remove trailing whitespace in files when saving.
+This can lead to commits containing unintentional modifications, which can make browsing a file's change history more confusing.
+Most relevant Git commands (e.g. `git diff`) accept the `-w` flag to ignore whitespace changes.
+* When you realize that you want to add some more changes to your last commit, you can use the `--amend` flag when committing to add your staged changes to the last commit and adjust the commit message.
+This rewrites that commit, so only do that if you haven't pushed your commit yet!
+* To unstage changes you have accidentally staged, you use `git rm --cached <file>` (for newly added files) or `git reset HEAD <file>` (for modified files).
+As usual, `git status` reminds you of these commands where appropriate.
+* When you want to stage only part of the modifications in a file, you can use `git add -p <file>`.
+This switches to an interactive view where you can decide for every change hunk whether to stage it or not.

+### Further reading

 Now we are at the end of this quick introduction to Git, and while we have touched the most important things you need to know to get you up and running, we have only touched the surface of what Git can do.

 Probably the most important thing left now is to point out where you can learn more about Git, and where you can turn to when things don't work out as expected: